 Most homes have a terrace with a hammock and a small boat to move.
 Some families live in a sort of houseboat.

 In fact, you will find daily life place, such as on land.
 Except: in city traffic goes by road and here is the traffic on the river.
 It's not like, for example, Venice alone are no bridges and no sidewalks.
+Incredible as it may seem, there were no tourists (except us).

 It's probably one of my favorite places in Cambodia.